 If you would like to learn how to preserve foods without preservatives, then you have come to the right place!
-Fermentation can make food easier to digest, provide natural probiotics, and, well, preserve your food!
+Fermenting can make food easier to digest, provide natural probiotics, and, well, preserve your food!

 - Sourdough Bread